jasb3110/Radiocarbon-reservoir/README.md

 Next, I did do a Factorial multivariate analysis, using the Factominer package, and a Generalized analysis model(GAM), using mgcv package, of 86 pairs of data.
 Finally, I recalculated MRA according to latitude and calibrated age before to present (Cal yr BP) in boxes, using the error weight mean for decreased error propagation.

 ## Principal outcomes
 In this part, I would show highlight the results of this work.Multivariate analysis was based on seven selected variables over the length of whole data set (n=86).
+PCA results indicate that most variance of the data set ∼52% was encompassed by the first and second principal components [(fig. 1)](#principal-component-analysis-(pca)).

 ### Principal component analysis (PCA)
 |[![Figure 1.](AMV.biplot.png)](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/AMV.biplot.png?raw=true)|
 |:--:|
 |*Figure 1.
 Biplot of Principal component of data (n=86)*|

-The PCA results indicate that most variance of the data set ∼52% was encompassed by the first and second principal components [(fig. 1)](#principal-component-analysis-(pca)).

 PC1 (∼29%) is interpreted as signal of latitudinal position.
 PC1 has the highest loading for latitude, uncertainty of $\Delta$ R and calibrated age.
 PC2 (∼23%) is interpreted as signal of longitudinal position.
 PC2 has the highest loading for calibrated age, longitude and uncertainty of $\Delta$ R [(fig. 1)](#principal-component-analysis-(pca)).